TheLocust3/budgeting/README.md

 ## todo

 ### next
- - Tighten graphql schema with not null constraints
  - Add ability to sort transactions in IR
  - Return a real unauthenticated error when trying to access internal routes without authentication
  - Return real errors from graphql